tagazok/my-workshops/static-web-apps/tutorial.md

   "userRoles": ["anonymous", "authenticated"]
 }
 ```
-The userId is unique and can be used to identify the user.
-We will use it to refer to the user in the database.
+The `userId` is unique and can be used to identify the user.
+We will use it later in the database.

 <div class="box assignment">
 <div>